Masayuki Naruse: New Japan Pro-Wrestling

 In 2001 with RINGS on the verge of collapse, he moved to New Japan Pro-Wrestling.
-It was a well timed move as owner Antonio Inoki was giving former MMA fighters immediate pushes & he was immediately placed into a feud with Minoru Tanaka, who used to work for BattlARTS, RINGS' rival promotion.
+It was a well timed move as owner Antonio Inoki was giving former MMA fighters immediate pushes and he was immediately placed into a feud with Minoru Tanaka, who used to work for BattlARTS, RINGS' rival promotion.
 Within 4 months of his debut, Naruse captured the IWGP Junior Heavyweight Championship from his rival Tanaka.

 He fought for NJPW from 2001 to 2006, defending his Junior Heavyweight title against Shinya Makabe and El Samurai before losing his belt to Tokimitsu Ishizawa, later Kendo Kashin.
 His next chance at the title was as one of 11 competitors in a Battle Royal on October 13, 2003 which as won by Jado.

 Naruse paired with Mitsuya Nagai to win the All Asia Tag Team Championship on July 26, 2004 against Genichiro Tenryu and Masanobu Fuchi.
 They defended the belt three times before losing to Barry Buchanan and Rico Constantino on February 2, 2005.

 His last bout came on January 8, 2006 against Takashi Iizuka, his 375th career match for New Japan Pro-Wrestling.